 If any of the 3 requirements listed directly above are not met, a Class 1 NICs liability will arise in connection with the goods/services purchased.
 This is because the purchase will not then have been made on behalf of the employer but rather the employee will have arranged the purchase in a private capacity.
 If the employer subsequently pays the bill and does not seek reimbursement from the director/employee for the cost of the goods/services purchased, or the part of the cost which relates to private use where there is both private and business use, then Class 1 NICs will be due on the amount which relates to private use.
 This liability will arise at the time the purchase is made.

-See also [Directors and some employees often use company credit cards or charge cards to pay business expenses such as hotel bills, air travel, or meals.
-They may also use them to buy goods or services on behalf of the company.

-Class 1 NICs are not due if:

-the expenses are allowable business expenses (see NIM05020)

-or

-goods/services are purchased, and

-the employer gave prior authority to make the purchase, and

-the director/employee explained in advance that the purchase was being made on the employer’s behalf, and

-the supplier accepted that the purchase was being made on the employer’s behalf.

-If any of the 3 requirements listed directly above are not met, a Class 1 NICs liability will arise in connection with the goods/services purchased.
-This is because the purchase will not then have been made on behalf of the employer but rather the employee will have arranged the purchase in a private capacity.
-If the employer subsequently pays the bill and does not seek reimbursement from the director/employee for the cost of the goods/services purchased, or the part of the cost which relates to private use where there is both private and business use, then Class 1 NICs will be due on the amount which relates to private use.
-This liability will arise at the time the purchase is made.

-See also](https://www.gov.uk/hmrc-internal-manuals/national-insurance-manual/nim02190) regarding the purchase of goods and services by directors and other employees.
+See also NIM02190 regarding the purchase of goods and services by directors and other employees.

 Previous page